ProfessorShroom/professorshroom.github.io/_projects/PlutoPoint_Installer.md

 But as I explained in that post, being based on PowerShell, it was clunky, slow and often just broke for no obvious reason.
 So I decided to rewrite the entire thing using a better language, I chose C# as it didn't look too difficult.
 But I had never written anything in C, aside from the 10 lines or so for the original exe on the PowerShell installer.

-It only took about 2 days to get pretty much everything from the PowerShell installer running in C#, I did miss out a few features that just weren't needed anymore but did include some new features that PowerShell just was capable of.
+It only took about 2 days to get pretty much everything from the PowerShell installer running in C#, I did miss out a few features that just weren't needed anymore but did include some new features that PowerShell just wasn't capable of.

 We were amazed how fast the new installer was, about 4-5x faster than the old one.
 And for the most part much more stable, it did have a few bugs but they are mostly ironed out now.